AxtonGrams/terraform-provider-wiz/docs/resources/cloud_config_rule.md

 - `description` (String) Detailed description for this rule.
 There is a defect in the API that makes this required; the description field cannot be nullified after one is defined, so we make it required.
 - `name` (String) Name of this rule, as appeared in the UI in the portal.
 - `remediation_instructions` (String) Steps to mitigate the issue that match this rule.
 If possible, include sample commands to execute in your cloud provider's console.
 Markdown formatting is supported.
-- `security_sub_categories` (Set of String) Associate this rule with security sub-categories to easily monitor your compliance.
-New Configuration Findings created by this rule will be tagged with the selected sub-categories.
-There is a defect in the API that makes this required; the security_sub_categories field cannot be nullified after one is defined, so we make it required.
 - `target_native_types` (Set of String) The identifier types of the resources targeted by this rule, as seen on the cloud provider service. e.g. 'ec2'

 ### Optional